-The difference between the Green Pound and the 'real' Pound is worth 1.5 billion units of account (625 million pounds) to the UK in a full year, Commissioner Cheysson told Parliament at Question Time on Thursday, December 14.
-Unfair to British and Irish farmers, complained James Scott-Hopkins (Br) and Ralph Howell (Br) for the European Conservatives; on the contrary, a Green Pound devaluation would be a disaster, replied Lord Bruce, (Br, S).
-'Is he seriously asking my country of less than three million people', broke in Charles McDonald (Ir, CD), 'to subsidise his consumers, all 50 million of them?', which in turn, during the emergency debate held the following day at the Conservatives' request, provoked new Member Frank Tomney (Br, S) to say: 'it is one thing to kiss the blarney stone.
-It is another to bring it here with you' - adding that a million Irish people were resident in England.
+The difference between the Green Pound and the "real" Pound is worth 1.5 billion units of account (£625 million) to the UK in a full year, Commissioner Cheysson told Parliament at Question Time on Tuesday, December 14.
+Unfair to British and Irish farmers, complained James Scott-Hopkins and Ralph Howell for the European Conservatives; on the contrary, a Green Pound devaluation would be a disaster, replied Lord Bruce (Soc/UK). seriously asking my country of less than three million people", broke in Charles MacDonald (CD/Ir), "to subsidise his consumers, all 50 million of them?"; which in turn, during the emergency debate held the following day at the Conservatives' request, provoked new Member Frank Tomney (Soc/UK) to say: "it is one thing to kiss the blarney stone.
+It is another to bring it here with you" - adding that a million Irish people were resident in England.